ON THE CUTTING EDGE

 …ye are complete in Him [Christ], which is the Head of all principality and power: In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ: Buried with Him in baptism, wherein also ye are risen with Him, through the faith of [i.e. faith in] the operation of God who hath raised Him from the dead.

 In other words, God Himself has made us “complete” in Christ.
-If we will believe it, He has buried us in the baptism [of death] in Christ, cut off the body of our sins by a supernatural circumcision by including us in Christ’s death on the cross where He was “cut off for our sins” and also made us part of our Lord’s resurrection from the dead.
+If we will believe it, He has buried us in the baptism [of death] in Christ, cut off the body of our sins by a supernatural circumcision by including us in Christ’s death on the cross where He also was “cut off for our sins” and has also made us part of our Lord’s resurrection from death.

 By including believers in what Christ went through He has “reconciled” us (Col.1: 20) “in the body of his [i.e. Christ’s] flesh”, as Paul says, to present us “holy and unblameable and unreprovable in his sight” (Col. 1:22).